devapandu/Python/README.md

 # Python
-here i am trying to learn some programming skill...in order to gain knwoledge i gave the sample code in python
+here i am going to show how the number can be decided whether it is "Zero" or "Positive" or "negative"